 We tried something new this trip.
 We were given a coupon for a dozen mini-donuts at Brigham’s shop with our tickets, and they definitely did not disappoint.
 I think we might have to stop and get a few dozen every time we visit now (I do have a donut problem, though).

 This is the Place Heritage Park is a fun, hands-on adventure that helps families get a small glimpse into the life of a pioneer.
 We love visiting so we can teach our boys about their heritage.
 And any time of year is a great time to visit!
-For more information about Baby Animal Days, visit This is the Place.
+The Baby Animal Celebration only happens one day, but you can enjoy baby animals all spring long.
+For more information about Baby Animal Celebration, visit This is the Place.